nginxinc/nginx-wiki/source/modules/lua.rst

   bar

 Note that subrequests issued by `ngx.location.capture`_ inherit all the request headers of the current request by default and that this may have unexpected side effects on the subrequest responses.
 For example, when using the standard ``ngx_proxy`` module to serve subrequests, an "Accept-Encoding: gzip" header in the main request may result in gzipped responses that cannot be handled properly in Lua code.
-Original request headers should be ignored by setting `proxy_pass_request_headers <|HttpProxyModule|#proxy_pass_request_headers>`_ to ``off`` in subrequest locations.
+Original request headers should be ignored by setting `proxy_pass_request_headers <http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass_request_headers>`_ to ``off`` in subrequest locations.

 When the ``body`` option is not specified and the ``always_forward_body`` option is false (the default value), the ``POST`` and ``PUT`` subrequests will inherit the request bodies of the parent request (if any).